What is IELTS?

 SI-UK offers part-time IELTS preparation classes in London, by Oxford Street.
 Our dedicated IELTS training courses are ideal for international students wishing to improve their IELTS score for entry to a UK university, for employment or immigration.

-At the London UK University Fair you can speak to our English teachers directly to learn about entry requirements, as well as sign up for a practice test to assess your current IELTS level.
-Register online for free entry to the May 2020 UK University Fair London today.
+At the Virtual London UK University Fair you can speak to our English teachers directly to learn about entry requirements, as well as sign up for a practice test to assess your current IELTS level.

 IELTS Course Types

 There are two different types of IELTS test and once graded your IELTS score is valid for two years.

 - Academic IELTS is for students who wish to study at a UK university or join an institute of higher education.

 - General IELTS classes focus on English survival skills and social and workplace language, ideal for those who are planning to migrate to English-speaking countries.

 Students will be given a score of 1-9 for each part of the test.
 Your average score produces an overall IELTS band score, and you can be graded on whole or half points.

 ||Fully operational command of the language: appropriate, accurate and fluent with complete understanding.

 ||Fully operational command of the language with only occasional inaccuracies and inappropriacies.
 Misunderstandings may occur in unfamiliar situations.
 Handles complex detailed argumentation well.